What Is Pity Sex?

 10 Signs That You Have Had Mercy Sex

-It is essential that you feel comfortable and okay with the whole idea of having mercy sex with your partner.
-If you are pressurised or coerced into having mercy sex, then it is no less than rape or sexual abuse.
+However, if you are pressurised or coerced into having sex and your consent is being overlooked, then it is no less than rape or sexual abuse.

 1. You do not initiate sex

-Is it always your partner who steps forward to initiate physical intimacy between the two of you?
+Is it always your partner who initiates physical intimacy between the two of you?
 If yes, then it means that you are not too eager to initiate sex and end up having mercy sex when your partner initiates it.

 When you have pity sex with your partner for whatever reason frequently, then you will eventually develop a distaste for sex.
 The idea of being physically intimate with your partner will make you feel dismayed and icky.